code-423n4/redacted-bug-bounty/README.md

 ### Deposits and the ETH Buffer

 Most ETH deposited into the Dinero protocol via Pirex ETH is staked on the Ethereum network.
 However, a small fraction remains in an "ETH buffer" instead of being staked.
-This buffer facilitates smooth staking and unstaking, allows faster ETH withdrawals when it has funds, and will support self-contained meta transactions through the Redacted Relayer RPC in the future.
+This buffer facilitates smooth staking and unstaking, allows faster ETH withdrawals when it has funds, and will support self-contained meta transactions through the Dinero Relayer RPC in the future.

 ### Withdrawals